Who can participate?

 You should complete the online Level 1 application form AFTER you have attended an approved SISA workshop.
 You will be asked to complete information about the workshop and reflect on what you learned.

-The SISA Level 1 application form will open on the 1st of September for the 2020-21 academic year.
+The SISA Level 1 application form for academic year 2020-21 can be accessed here.

 When do I get my Level 1 certificate?